MantisInk/askew-coursedev/Askew/README.md

 # **Gameplay Prototype**

 ## Objective
-Playing as ~~"dude" from Lab 4 (now with giant arm enhancements!)~~ definitely not Tangrowth from Pokemon, you must swing from vine to vine to reach the goal!
+Playing as ~~"dude" from Lab 4 (now with giant arm enhancements!)~~ definitely not Tangrowth from Pokémon, you must swing from vine to vine to reach the goal!

 ## Controls (_Requires Xbox Controller_)